Dora Goodman Cameras

 Dora Goodman Cameras is an open source camera company in Budapest, Hungary founded by Dora Goodman.
 It uses 3D printing to produce open source 35mm, medium format and large format system cameras.
 The company sells its cameras through an online shop, as a DIY kit and fully assembled.
-The company was created in 2016 to personalise and customise analogue cameras.
+It was created in 2016 to personalise and customise analogue cameras.
 It then began making cameras from wood before switching to 3D printing to meet demand.

-Most of the company's designs are open source, with the files available free to download, with some available only to Patreon supporters.
+Most of the company's designs are open source, with most files available free to download but some available only to Patreon supporters.
 The company encourages its customers to modify their cameras and share the designs with the community.

 Products

-The company produces several models of open source 3D printed cameras and camera accessories.
+The company produces several models of open source, 3D printed cameras and camera accessories.